B.S.C.S. in Computer Science

 - g.
 An ability to analyze the local and global impact of computing on individuals, organizations, and society;

-- Recognition of the need for, as well as an ability to engage in, continuing professional development;
+- h.
+Recognition of the need for, as well as an ability to engage in, continuing professional development;

 - i.
 An ability to use current techniques, skills, and tools necessary for computing practice;

 - j.
 An ability to apply mathematical foundations, algorithmic principles, and computer science theory in the modeling and design of computer-based systems in a way that demonstrates comprehension of the tradeoffs involved in design decisions;

 - k.
 An ability to apply design and development principles in the construction of software systems of varying complexity.

 General Education Requirements

-Candidates for the B.S.C.S. degree must successfully complete the following general education requirements: 6 hours from Writ 100/101 and Writ 102/Liba 102; 3 hours of literature chosen from Engl 221-226; 8 hours of laboratory science chosen from Chem 105, 106, 115, 116 or Phys 211, 212, 221, 222 or Bisc 160, 161, 162, 163; 6 hours from Math 261 and 262; 3 hours from Spch 102 or Spch 105; 6 hours of social science chosen from anthropology, economics, political science, psychology, and sociology; 3 hours of humanities chosen from classics, English, history, modern languages (200 level and above), philosophy, religion, and African American Studies, Gender Studies, or Southern Studies; 3 hours of fine arts chosen from courses in the history, appreciation, and criticism of art, dance, music, and theatre arts (Courses emphasizing the enhancement of skills and performance are not acceptable.); 3 additional hours of fine arts or humanities.
+Candidates for the B.S.C.S. degree must successfully complete the following general education requirements: 6 hours from Writ 100/101 and Writ 102/Liba 102; 3 hours of literature chosen from Engl 221-226; 8 hours of laboratory science chosen from Chem 105, 106, 115, 116 or Phys 211, 212, 221, 222 or Bisc 160, 161, 162, 163; 6 hours from Math 261 and 262; 3 hours from Spch 102 or Spch 105; 6 hours of social science chosen from anthropology, economics, political science, psychology, and sociology; 3 hours of humanities chosen from classics, English, history, modern languages, philosophy, religion, and African American Studies, Gender Studies, or Southern Studies; 3 hours of fine arts chosen from courses in the history, appreciation, and criticism of art, dance, music, and theatre arts (Courses emphasizing the enhancement of skills and performance are not acceptable.); 3 additional hours of fine arts or humanities.